Workshop 5: National Land Ownership and Israel’s “reverse” housing crisis

 Coordinated by: Professor Rachelle Alterman

-A little-known aspect of Israel is that it is the only OECD country where most of the land is nationally owned and used not only for distinct public uses for all development purposes (see Alterman 2007).
+A little-known aspect of Israel is that it is the only OECD country where most of the land is nationally owned and used not only for distinct public uses for all development purposes (see alterman 2007).
 This makes Israel a globally relevant laboratory for the relationship between land ownership and housing policy.
 At the same time, Israeli households are suffering from skyrocketing prices of housing (the main reason for the huge “occupy Tel Aviv” protests of 2011).

 The workshop offer site visits in neighborhoods with different ethnic and socio-economic profiles and different types of housing tenure.
 The day-long workshop will include discussions with community housing activists (part of Israel’s vibrant civil society), professionals and local elected officials, representatives of the Israel Ministry of Construction and Housing, and Israel Lands Authority.

-Lunch and refreshments will be hosted by the City of Netanya.
+Lunch and refreshments will be hosted.

 8:15am Departure from Haifa hotels